krzpiesiewicz/restful-generic-geometry/README.md

    - [Remark](https://github.com/krzpiesiewicz/restful-generic-geometry#remark)

 ## Basics
-The basic service is calculating algebraic tasks sent to server as JSON (`http://127.0.0.1:1235/task`, `Content-Type: application/json`).
+The basic service is calculating algebraic tasks sent to the server as JSON (`http://127.0.0.1:1235/task`, `Content-Type: application/json`).

 Such a request can have 3 kinds of fields:
 1. Control fields (`"Type"`, `"Context"`, `"InnerProduct"`, `"Norm"`).